ananay-gupta/Upcoming-Techonlogy/README.md

 # Upcoming Techonlogies

-A Simple Web page which depepecting the Upcomming Technologies
+A Simple Web page which gives us a brief information about the Upcomming Technologies

 # Tech Used